relessawy/bpa-workshop-guide/data-modelling.md

 ---
 ![Info]({% image_path m0_info.png %}){:align="left"}

 If you make a mistake, you can edit the fields by clicking into the field you want to modify and then the field properties will show on the right.
-In this case where the targetPrice was mistakenly created as a String, I can edit and change it to float as desired.
+In this case where the targetPrice was mistakenly created as a String, you can edit and change it to float as desired.

 ![EDITFIELD]({% image_path m1p6i8_EditField.png %}){:width="600px”}

 ---

+- When you’ve added all the fields, save the data object by clicking on the Save button in the top menu.